StfBauer/ResponsiveSharePoint/README.md

 # ResponsiveSharePoint
-Responsive SharePoint and Office 365 built on Yeoman
+Responsive Tutorial for SharePoint and Office 365 built on Yeoman.

+100% Bootstrap free.

+# Requirements
+This solution it built with Yeoman.